 The Red Riders and Lady Knights went at it tooth and nail in game one with neither team taking advantage of any chance to seize control.
 Eventually the score was tied at 23 before Emily Anderson dinked a fake set across the net for a score, and the Lady Knights ended it with a block.

-Game two was similar in that the two teams clawed their way to an 18-18 tie, but West Holmes grabbed control late, getting a Lauren Park kill, a follow-up service ace, a Megan Jones block and a Reagan Wilcox dink into no-man’s land to pull away.
+Game two was similar in that the two teams clawed their way to an 18-18 tie, but West Holmes grabbed control late, getting a Lauren Park kill, a follow-up service ace, a Megan Jones block and a Regan Wilcox dink into no-man’s land to pull away.

 Game three saw the Lady Knights pull out to a big lead, but the Red Riders came storming back to make things interesting, only to see West Holmes again take care of business down the stretch.

 It was yet another game in which the Lady Knights were able to put it all together late in contests in competitive games to grab a three-game win, and that is encouraging to Moore.